-Medical negligence expert Madeleine Pinschof comments on cases she is pursuing against mesh surgeon Mr. Dixon, ahead of a BBC Inside Out West documentary airing next week (Monday 12 March 2018).
+Medical negligence expert Madeleine Pinschof comments on cases she is pursuing against mesh surgeon Mr. Tony Dixon, ahead of a BBC Inside Out West documentary airing next week (Monday 12 March 2018).

 Thompsons Solicitors is now representing 50 former patients of the consultant colorectal surgeon who is alleged to have performed surgical procedures that left individuals in excruciating pain, as well as suffering from medical complications.

-Mr Anthony Dixon worked at NHS Southmead hospital in Bristol and the private Spire Bristol hospital.
+Mr Tony Dixon worked at NHS Southmead hospital in Bristol and the private Spire Bristol hospital.
 Criticism has been made of his extensive use of invasive mesh implant surgery, including mesh rectopexy and Stapled Transanal Resection of the Rectum (STARR) operations.

 Some patients have claimed that Mr Dixon made lewd and inappropriate comments.
 He has been suspended from work and is currently being investigated by his NHS Trust.